titusdecali/dripdotdesign/_drafts/the-best-keychains-for-men.md

 ### The best keychain for men - The Mehlville by the James Brand

-The team behind the James Brand as demonstrated product after product how much they care about making functional and sturdy _EDC_ (everyday carry) tools.
+The team behind the James Brand has demonstrated product after product how much they care about crafting functional and sturdy _EDC_ (everyday carry) tools.

-If we had to pick EDC from the James Brand, it would be The Mehlville.
-This keychain is a carabiner tool carved from a solid piece of aluminum.
-This makes it strong and light at the same time.
+If we had to pick one EDC accessory from the James Brand, it would be The Mehlville.
+This keychain is a carabiner carved from a solid piece of aluminum.
+Making it strong and light at the same time.

 A functional design for a carabiner built like a tank.

-Its carabiner gate has a buttery smooth opening and closing motion.
-We particularly enjoy the bottle opener function of this keychain.
+We love the buttery smooth opening and closing of the carabiner gates.
+The little addition of the Mehlville is its bottle opener function.

 The Mehlville deserves its place among the **best keychains for men**.

 [https://huckberry.com/store/the-james-brand/category/p/55120-the-mehlville](https://huckberry.com/store/the-james-brand/category/p/55120-the-mehlville "https://huckberry.com/store/the-james-brand/category/p/55120-the-mehlville")